Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Humans are, by their very nature, curious creatures.
 For proof, look no further than children: Kids have an insatiable need to understand how things work.
 Anyone who has ever heard a 2-year-old ask “Why?” (for the 15th time in a row) can attest to that.

-The good news is, that child-like curiosity is still in you; it just needs to be rekindled.
-And with that in mind, here’s three ways to send your natural curiosity through the roof.
+The good news is, the power of curiosity is still in you; it just needs to be rekindled.
+And with that in mind, here’s three ways to send your natural, child-like curiosity through the roof.

 #1: Create Awareness When You Notice Something of Interest